ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 use is generally not recommended to send messages over the internet, but for testing purposes on the local net we may use it.
-If the telnet app is not installed on your computer, you may install it with the package manager of your OS --- for Gentoo Linux, we would run \"emerge -av telnet-bsd\".
+If the telnet app is not installed on your computer, you may install it with the package manager of your OS --- for Gentoo Linux, we would run "emerge -av telnet-bsd".
 An alternative may be the use of the [busybox] app, which provides the telnet functionality as well.